OpenPrograms/Vexatos-Programs/selene/README.md

  - `string.take(s:string, n:number):string` This function will take the first `n` characters from the string and return the new string.
  - `string.takeright(s:string, n:number):string` This function will take the last `n` characters from the string and return the new string.
  - `string.takewhile(s:string, f:function):string` This function will iterate through the characters of the string and add the characters to the returned string as long as `f` returns `true` on the currently checked character (or on the index and the character).
- - `string.slice(s:string, start:number or nil, stop:number or nil [, step:number or nil]):list` This function will slice a specific range of characters out of the string and return it, starting at index `start` and stopping at `stop` with a step size of `step`. `step` must not be 0 but can be negative. `start` will default to `1` if it is `nil` or `0`, `stop` will default to the length of the string.
+ - `string.slice(s:string, start:number or nil, stop:number or nil [, step:number or nil]):stringlist` This function will slice a specific range of characters out of the string and return it, starting at index `start` and stopping at `stop` with a step size of `step`. `step` must not be 0 but can be negative. `start` will default to `1` if it is `nil` or `0`, `stop` will default to the length of the string.
 Negative values for `start` or `stop` are interpreted as indexing backwards, from the end of the string.
  - `string.fold(s:string, m:anything, f:function):anything` This works exactly like `string.foldleft`.
  - `string.foldleft(s:string, m:anything, f:function):anything` This function calls `f` once for every character in the string, with `m` and that character as parameters.
 The value which `f` returns will then be assigned to `m` for the next iteration.
 Returns the final value of `m`.
  - `string.foldright(s:string, m:anything, f:function):anything` This works exactly like `string.foldleft`, just that it starts iterating at the end of the string.